webclinic017/edgedb/docs/reference/reference/projects.rst

    represented as some metadata stored in Gel's :ref:`config directory
    <ref_cli_gel_paths>`—feel free to peek inside to see how it's stored.
-5. Then it creates an :ref:`ref_reference_gel_toml` file, which marks this directory as an Gel project.
+5. Then it creates an :ref:`ref_reference_gel_toml` file, which marks this directory as a Gel project.
 6. Finally, it creates a ``dbschema`` directory and a :dotgel:`dbschema/default` schema file (if they don't already exist).